 Whether served over steaks, meatloaf, or roast chicken, this versatile mushroom gravy recipe is a winner and so much better tasting than any jarred or packaged sauce mix.
 Even better, it is simple to make and has just a few ingredients.
 After mushrooms are sauteed in butter until somewhat dry and browned, they are then cooked a bit more with some flour.
 The broth is added, along with dried thyme, and once simmered and thickened a bit, this flavorful sauce is ready to top almost any dish.

-- Melt the butter in a large saucepan over medium-high heat.
+Melt the butter in a large saucepan over medium-high heat.

-- When the butter starts to sizzle, add the mushrooms and cook, stirring for 10 minutes, or until the mushroom juices have evaporated and they begin to brown.
+When the butter starts to sizzle, add the mushrooms and cook, stirring for 10 minutes, or until the mushroom juices have evaporated and they begin to brown.

-- Stir in the flour, reduce the heat to medium, and cook for another 5 minutes.
+Stir in the flour, reduce the heat to medium, and cook for another 5 minutes.

-- Whisk in 1 cup of the cold broth.
+Whisk in 1 cup of the cold broth.

-- Once incorporated, pour in the rest of the broth, and add the thyme.
+Once incorporated, pour in the rest of the broth and add the thyme.

-- Bring back to a simmer, reduce the heat to low, and simmer gently for 30 minutes, stirring occasionally.
+Bring back to a simmer, reduce the heat to low, and simmer gently for 30 minutes, stirring occasionally.

-- Season with salt and fresh ground black pepper to taste.
+Season with salt and fresh ground black pepper to taste.

 - For a thicker gravy, turn heat up to medium and reduce to the desired thickness.
 For thinner gravy, add more broth.

 - Using button or cremini mushrooms creates a nice base to this sauce, but feel free to add a little bit of shitake or even a few oyster mushrooms to create more interest and texture.